π¦ unRAID

 docker-compose down

-If you want to grab any updates, you can type:
+If you want to grab any updates, run:

 docker-compose pull